JeremyWalters/investec-logs-web/README.md

 ### 3. Create config ENV

-In your project root create a new file called `.env.locals` .
+In your project root create a new file called `.env.local` .
 Paste copied config in there.
 Structure data so it look like `.env`.

-We are adding the `.locals` so the file won't be pushed to github.
+We are adding the `.local` so the file won't be pushed to github.

 ## Run app locally